davidtchiu/davidtchiu.github.io/teaching/cs455/proj3.planning/index.md

 ```
 This assignment will be graded out of 40 points:
-[5pt] Your proposal is free from spelling and grammatical errors.
-[5pt] You have defined good use cases.
-There are at least three use-cases assigned to each team member.
+[10pt] You have defined a set of sensible features for your application.
+There are at least two features per team member.
 [10pt] Your project management plan includes a Gantt chart detailing task delegation, timeline, and milestones.
        A communication plan is also required.
 [20pt] An appropriate relational schema diagram is given to support your project.